chenwangnida/MENHBSA4SWSC/README.md

 The command lines used in the video are listed and explained below:

-1. `git clone https://github.com/chenwangnida/MENHBSA4SWSC.git`: Download our code repository to local PC (i.e, Save it to Desktop directory, as shown in the video).
+1. `git clone https://github.com/chenwangnida/MENHBSA4SWSC.git`: Download our code repository to local PC (i.e., Save it to Desktop directory, as shown in the video).

-2. `git clone https://github.com/chenwangnida/Dataset.git`: Download WSC dataset to local PC (i.e, Save it to Desktop directory, as shown in the video).
+2. `git clone https://github.com/chenwangnida/Dataset.git`: Download WSC dataset to local PC (i.e., Save it to Desktop directory, as shown in the video).

 3. `mv ~/Desktop/MENHBSA4SWSC/exportedJar/MENHBSA4SWSC.jar ~/Desktop`: Move the runnable jar to the Desktop directory.